 Standard and Reagent Documentation: Document information about standards and reagents used for calibrations, verifications and sample measurements.

-Note the date of receipt, the expiration date and the date of first use for all standards and reagents.
+Note the date of receipt, expiration date and date of first use for all standards and reagents.

 Document acceptable verification of any standard used after its expiration date.